-All types of pain management programs should be arranged and initiated by the Case Management Department prior to the beginning of service.
-You must submit a complete description of the program or therapy, along with an estimate of the related costs and all medical records relating to the patient's disorder and reason for medical necessity, to the Fund's Case Management Department.
+All types of pain management programs should be arranged and initiated by your provider with Anthem's Utilization Management team by calling 800-274-7767 prior to the beginning of service.
+You must submit a complete description of the program or therapy, along with an estimate of the related costs and all medical records relating to the patient's disorder and reason for medical necessity.